 During intense physical activity, your own body can rival a 1000W electric space heater in terms of the amount of heat generated.
 This is because heat is a normal byproduct the metabolic process that transforms stored energy into performance.
 The harder your effort, the more heat is produced.

-In order to maintain a functional core temperature, extra heat being produced needs to go somewhere, somehow.
-This is achieved primarily through a combination of sweating, which helps cool your skin as it evaporates, and increasing the amount of blood flow to the skin.
+To maintain a healthy core temperature, all this extra heat needs to go somewhere, somehow.
+This is achieved primarily through a combination of sweating, evaporating sweat has a cooling effect, and increasing the amount of blood flow to the skin.

-The ability of your body to cool itself in this was is heavily dependent on your environment.
-Cool external temperatures make it easier for dissipate excess body heat.
+The ability of your body to cool itself in this way is heavily dependent on your environment.
+Cool external temperatures make it easier to dissipate excess body heat.
 As external temperatures increase, it becomes harder and harder for your body to cool itself and as a result these processes must become more efficient.

-Exposure to hot, humid environments trigger physiological adaptations that enable to perform better in those conditions.
-These changes include an increase in your ability to sweat and changes to your cardiovascular system that allow for more blood flow closer to the surface of the skin so that more heat can escape the body.
+Exposure to hot, humid environments trigger physiological adaptations that enable you to perform better in those specific conditions.
+These changes include an increase in your ability to sweat and changes to your cardiovascular system that facilitate more blood flow closer to the surface of the skin.
+This allows more heat to escape the body.